Abdulkadir19997/multimodal_rag_app/readme.md

 source auto_inpaint/bin/activate
 ```

-### Step 8: Run FastAPI
+### Step 9: Run FastAPI

-In the second terminal with the 'auto_inpainter' environment active, start the FastAPI service with:
+In the second terminal with the 'multi_rag' environment active, start the FastAPI service with:

 ```bash
 uvicorn main:app --host 127.0.0.1 --port 5004 --reload